 Fear comes from our learned way of thinking and perceiving a situation.
 For example, skydiving or a bungee jump can be life-threatening.
-But for many, these activities are seen as exciting, thrilling and some have become addicted to these activities.
+But for many, these activities are seen as exciting, thrilling, and some have become addicted to these activities.
 It’s not because they do not feel the same sensations.
 It is because the way they view these activities is different.

-When you find yourself in a new situation, reframe by saying to yourself that this activity is “exciting, challenging, courageous”.
+When you find yourself in a new situation, reframe by saying that this activity is “exciting, challenging, courageous”.
 When we practice reframing often, confidence will grow.
 When you look back at all the news things you’ve tried, you’d be amazed at your accomplishments.

 It is normal to feel fear.